thinkexist1989/ethercat/fake_lib/README.md

 ## Supported features

-Currently, only a very limited subset of libethercat functionality is
+Although the library implements the complete API (to avoid undefined references), most function calls will just do nothing and return no error.
-supported:
+However, some methods have a bit of logic implemented to simulate a working master.
+This is what is possible:

  - Creating master and domain instances
- - Activating master, `send`/`receive`.
+ - Activating master, `send()` and `receive()`.
  - Processing and queuing domains
  - Configuring PDOs
- - Configuring SDOs using `ecrt_slave_config_sdo*`
+ - Configuring SDOs using `ecrt_slave_config_sdo*()`

 The SDO config does not do anything, but when activating the master the SDO config will be dumped into a JSON file.